Jun1l1ll1/Encoder/README.md

 I: Yeah I'd say so, also I changed the format a bit to make it easier to understand. ^v^

 J: Liker det!
 Det ser bra ut ^^

+I: Good you like it, now I should start heading off to MOK.
+See ya later!